The local-first network scanner

 Diagnostics toolbox

-Ping with aggregate stats, streaming traceroute, DNS lookups, a connectivity health check and a built-in speed test (latency, download, upload) — the tools you'd otherwise juggle across five apps, in one place.
+Ping with aggregate stats, streaming traceroute, DNS lookups, a connectivity health check and a built-in speed test (latency, download, upload).
+The tools you'd otherwise juggle across five apps, in one place.

 Wake-on-LAN